lazybee27102/alarm-manager/README.md

 # AlarmClock
-Build an effective alarm app using AlarmManager
+Build an effective alarm app using AlarmManager / SyncAdapter / JobScheduler